We want to have honest conversations with open-minded Jewish people about issues that deeply affect our people and how these issues relate to Jesus.

 When Jesus Was Actually Born Christmas is the worst.
 And not in a “Bah!
 Humbug!” way.
 Why?
 Because the most anticipated event in Jewish history—the coming of the Messiah—has been hijacked and distorted beyond recognition.
 I’m Jewish and I follow Yeshua (Jesus), but...

 “When the 2013 Pew survey revealed that 4 percent of American Orthodox Jews reported having a Christmas tree, I was shocked!
 What’s more, the study indicated that one-third of all American Jews claim to have a Christmas tree, as well.
 I began to wonder if the Jewish relationship with Christmas was more complicated than I had realized.”

 How to Celebrate the Holidays in an Interfaith Home Preparing for and rearing children is a difficult feat, but it can prove to be even more challenging for an interfaith household.
 Each parent may have unique hopes, dreams, and expectations for the lives they lead,...

 Anti-Semitism is on the rise.
-Within the last year there have been multiple synagogue shootings and countless reports of anti-Semitic incidents.
+Within the last year, there have been multiple synagogue shootings and countless reports of anti-Semitic incidents.
 In times like these, one’s initial reaction is to take action, but what should we do?
-Here are nine ways you can fight anti-Semitism.
+Here are 9 ways you can fight anti-Semitism.

-A sobering look at what it’s like to be a Messianic Jew living in Paris during this time of heightened anti-Semitism, and an exploration of what’s at the root of this problem.
+What is it like to be a Messianic Jew living in Paris during this time of heightened anti-Semitism?
+Here is a sobering look at it and an exploration of what’s at the root of this problem.

 Cultural appropriation is a serious offense.
 Where is the line between appropriation and appreciation?
 Can Christians participate in traditional Jewish celebrations without it turning into appropriation or leading to anti-Semitism?
 Does belief in Jesus invalidate Messianic Jewish people from continuing to observe Jewish traditions?